A Social Security Buy-Back Makes Sense in Some Situations

 When you reimburse Social Security for your received benefits, you effectively "buy back" your right to collect later, typically on better terms.
 There are a few reasons why you might decide to do this.

-- You didn't consider the impact on your spouse: You're married.
+You're married.
 Suppose you've historically earned more than your spouse.
-You might have filed for benefits early not realizing the impact this would have on the future survivor benefit available to her.
-You might realize that it would be more beneficial for her if you wait until age 70 to file for Social Security.
+You might have filed for benefits early not realizing the impact this would have on the future survivor benefit available to your partner.
+You might realize that it would be more beneficial for them if you wait until age 70 to file for Social Security.

 How Do You Pay Back Benefits?